mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 small data blocks (fewer copy operations).
-Hardware offload capabilities such as TCP Segment Offload (TSO) and Generic Segmentation Offload (GSO) are popularly used in cases with high data rates or volumes (e.g. datacenters, hyperscaler servers, etc.) and important to efficiency in computate and power budgets.
+Hardware offload capabilities such as TCP Segment Offload (TSO) and Generic Segmentation Offload (GSO) are popularly used in cases with high data rates or volumes (e.g. datacenters, hyperscaler servers, etc.) and important to efficiency in compute and power budgets.
 When using TSO and GSO efficiently, there will be large writes between software and hardware.
 Since the hardware itself does not typically perform pacing, this results in burstiness, or if the sending software is